 B.O.L.D.
 (Building Our Leaders Through Diversity) Living/Learning Community

 The B.O.L.D.
 House is a living/learning community that aims to promote an understanding and respect for multiculturalism and diversity and to provide intellectual, social and cultural programs focused on multicultural enrichment.
-The house leader for 2017-2018 is Taylor McElwain.
+The student leader for 2018-2019 is Fiyah Kirby.
 Theme houses fall under Residence Life.
 ODI is the house sponsor which provides funding and advising for the house.

 Dr. Martin Luther King, Jr. Day of Celebration

 Franklin College hosts a day of activities in celebration of the life and legacy of Dr. Martin Luther King, Jr. These activities include: community service opportunities, a commemorative march, a Chapel Service and a keynote convocation lecture speaker.
 These events are all free and open to the public.
 MLK Day for 2019 is January 21, 2019.

 The Center for Diversity & Inclusion opened in February of 2017.
 The multicultural lounge includes a full kitchen, furniture and a computer station.
 Students visiting these spaces will be exposed to an environment that encourages their participation in academic and co-curricular experiences that emphasize diversity, multiculturalism, social responsibility, self-awareness, cross-cultural dialogue and community building within and outside of this space and the larger college community.
 The spaces are open for everyone and can be reserved through the on-line system.

 The Office of Diversity & Inclusion provides various trainings on different dimensions of diversity throughout the school year.
 This also includes Safe Zone training.

 Scholar of the Month